kimmynova/Group_software/README.md

 - 📚 What is git?
     <p>Git is a DevOps tool used for source code management.
 It is a free and open-source version control system used to handle small to very large projects efficiently.
 Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.</p>
 - Command git
-   - git init.
+   - git init
-   - git add.
+   - git add .
-   - git commit.
+   - git branch
    - git status.
+   - git checkout -b YourbranchName
+   - git merge
-   - git config.
+   - git commit -m "message"
-   - git branch.
+   - git push
-   - git checkout.
+   - git pull
-   - git merge.
+   - git stash -u